9 Things You Won’t See in Nail Salons Anymore

 Nail salons are starting to open back up, but there are going to be some changes you may not be used to seeing.

-Nail salons are reopening
+Nail salons look different

 If you’ve ever looked down at your chipped nails when walking by a nail salon and decided to go in at the last minute, sadly you won’t be able to do that anymore.
 “Always make an appointment beforehand because the reopening guidelines specifically forbid accepting walk-ins at this time,” Anastasia Totty, LeChat Nails Educator, tells Reader’s Digest.
 Needing a reservation isn’t reserved only for nail salons—you’ll need a reservation to visit many theme parks, too.